Corporate Governance

 (2) Development of Systems to Promote Constructive Dialogues with Shareholders

-Feedbacks given through these contacts with shareholders are reported to the Board of Directors.
+Opinions and other feedback gathered from shareholders through these dialogues are reported to the Board of Directors.

 Corporate Governance and Internal Control System Structure